Hello, my name is Jim Langcuster, and I am the creator and editor of “Ruby Red Republic.”

 A little bit about me and my background: I’m a retired Cooperative Extension news and public affairs specialist who worked for 29 years on the campus of one of America’s 1862 land-grant universities.
 I hold bachelor’s degrees in political science, sociology and communication from the University of North Alabama and a master’s degree in communication from the University of Alabama.

-Even so, I chose the name “Ruby Red Republic” to express my deep solidarity with my fellow Americans who occupy that broad swath of the country contemptuously dismissed by elites with terms such as red states and “Flyover Country.”
+I chose the name “Ruby Red Republic” to express my deep solidarity with my fellow Americans who occupy that broad swath of the country contemptuously dismissed by elites with terms such as red states and “Flyover Country.”

 And incidentally, the illustration above depicts Red State deplorables attending Andrew Jackson’s post-inaugural White House reception.